oncoscape/chinook/README.md

 We hope to create a community of developers to contribute Chinook-compatible computational services, data providers, and interactive Javascript "widgets",  any of which can be combined to address a particular research program.
-Simple, complete webapps wiht full source code is offered.
+Simple, complete webapps with full source code will be offered.
 All of Oncoscape source code will be available, along with curated access to computational services and Javascript widget libraries.